 The data extracted will cover descriptive data about the (i) study population/participants, alcohol dependence level, intervention, comparator(s) and outcomes; (ii) study methods, including evaluation design type, analytic viewpoint(s); source of effectiveness data, prices and currency used for costing, time period of analysis; sensitivity testing; measures of resource use; cost and health effect/clinical and cost effectiveness; and, (iii) study context (geographical, year of publication, health care and broader service delivery setting and culture).
 Regarding the alcohol dependence, the Tenth Revision of the International Classification of Diseases and Health Problems (ICD-10) defines the dependence syndrome as being a cluster of physiological, behavioural, and cognitive phenomena in which the use of a substance or a class of substances takes on a much higher priority for a given individual than other behaviours that once had greater value (World Health Organisation, 1992).
 This concept is of much importance in the alcohol context in order to describe the importance and level of this abusive bahaviour and the potential consequences that they could have.
 Data on definition of alcohol dependence and people at risk of alcohol dependence was summarised.
 All existing interventions were classigied according to treatment for people with alcohol use disorders; treatments for people at risk of alcohol related problems; and, policy, legislation and enforcement interventions.
 To do so, were considere some advices from policy makers, definitions developed by published reviews (Barbosa et al., 2010; Chisholm et al., 2006; Ludbrook, 2004; Ludbrook et al., 2002; Slattery et al., 2002) and results obtained from this systematic literature review.

-A database in EXCEL was used to synthesise the results from this systematic literature review.

 Results

 Description of included studies

-Figure 1 documents the flow of articles through the study and the reasons for exclusion.
-The search identified a total of 184 studies of interest.
-Of these, 15 studies were excluded because of being duplicates.
-From the rest (n = 169), 135 studies were excluded because they were not an economic evaluation or a full economic evaluation (n = 100); not associated with reducing or preventing alcohol consumption (n = 32); a review (n = 3).
-Finally, a total of 34 economic evaluations specifying 113 estimates for the ICER that met the initial inclusion criteria were included in the analysis.
-Seven literature reviews (Angus et al., 2014; Barbosa et al., 2010; Chisholm et al., 2006; Ludbrook, 2004; Ludbrook et al., 2002; Mujoomdar and Spry, 2009; Slattery et al., 2002) were examined to check that all papers included in them were also included in our review.
+Figure 1 documents the flowchart of articles through the study and the reasons for exclusion.
+Finally, a total of 63 economic evaluations specifying 187 estimates for the ICER that met the initial inclusion criteria were included in the analysis.
+Fourteen literature reviews (Angus et al., 2014; Barbosa et al., 2010; Chisholm et al., 2006; Hill et al., 2017; Hoang et al., 2016; Kaner et al. 2017;, Kelly et al., 2020; Kruse et al. 2020; Ludbrook, 2004; Ludbrook et al., 2002; Mujoomdar and Spry, 2009; Rehm and Barbosa, 2018; Slattery et al., 2002; White et al., 2018) were examined to check that all papers included in them were also included in our review.
 No additional studies were included because they were not economic evaluations or not full economic evaluations (they did not calculate the incremental cost-effectiveness ratio).
-Figure 1 shows the flow of the search and selection of studies.

 <Figure 1 >